 CAUSES AND REPORTS ON THE CRISIS

-The growing housing crisis among elderly residents is national in scope
+The ELDERLY HOUSING CRISIS is national in scope

 • Housing construction deficit of 4 to 7 million homes